i-on-project/core/README.md

 ```
 The process is similar to any other file on the `.docker` folder (e.g. `.docker/compose_deploy.yaml`).

-If you don't want to install docker-compose, you can run `` instead.

 The following tokens will be inserted to the database container, for ease of use:
 - Read: `l7kowOOkliu21oXxNpuCyM47u2omkysxb8lv3qEhm5U`
 - Write: `hfk0DXJ9LIPuhvrjDEmhYRv5Z0YRhOl1DMEEPIp42ok`